How it All Began...

 Waiting was the hardest thing.
 Being patient is not one of my strong suits and this experience challenged that immensely.
-Another problem we struggled with was the number of people who made uneducated comments about our birthmom changing her mind at the last minute.
-One acquaintance even told us that we “shouldn’t get too excited” after we matched up with our birthmom.
-The question, “why didn’t his real mom want him?” was also very painful.
+Another problem we struggled with was the number of people who made uneducated comments about the possibility of our expectant mother changing her mind at the last minute.
+After we were chosen, one acquaintance even told us that we, “Shouldn’t get too excited."
+The question, “Why didn’t his real mom want him?” was also very painful.
 I am his real mom!

 What were you most nervous about?

 The health of our baby was my main concern.
-Knowing that some women might hide details like drinking, smoking and drug use to entice waiting parents drove me crazy.
+Knowing that some expectant mothers might not disclose details like drinking, smoking, and drug use to entice waiting parents drove me crazy.

 What were you most excited about?

 Getting to meet our baby!
-Our birthmom was 20 weeks along so the anticipation built steadily as the time passed.
+Our expectant mother was 20 weeks along when she chose us, so the anticipation built steadily as the time passed.

 How did your friends and family react to your decision to adopt?